nestal/BrightFuture/README.md

 *   Unwrapping constructor: i.e. `future<T>::future( future<future<T>&& t)`

-While it is not impossible to implement these features, doing so will compromise simple design.
+While it is not impossible to implement these features, doing so will compromise the simple design.
 The library will become much bigger and harder to maintain.

 # Design